This page provides useful information for patients who are to undergo surgical procedures requiring anaesthesia.

 An anaesthesiologist is a medical doctor who has spent at least 4 years after completing medical school specialising in giving anaesthetics.

 This means that an anaesthesiologist has had far more training and has passed a series of examinations to improve their skills and abilities when performing an anaesthetic.
+The members of the Dunkeld Practice are all significantly more experienced and have at least 5 years of post specialist experience.

 All types of anaesthesia can be used individually or in combination to achieve the best and safest anaesthetic for each individual patient